oinkcat/peinspect/README.md

 # PE format executable information utility

+This is simple utility that provides various information about Windows PE (Portable Executable) executables (.EXE, .DLL, etc.) and can extract some data from its.
-This is my Golang learning project.
-It's still incomplete.
+It's done as my Golang learning project.
+Can still be be buggy.

-### Planned features:
+### Features:
 - Provide basic info about executable
-- Imports/exports information
+- Provide Sections/Imports/Exports information
+- Section dump
 - Resources listing and extraction

+### TODO:
+- Correct icon resource extraction (with header)
+- Better usage help message